RohanOjha89/COVID_Detection_DenseNet_ResNet18/README.md

-This contains Covid detection by analying CT scan reports using DenseNet and Resnet18 CNN architectures
+Covid detection by analyzing CT scan reports using DenseNet and ResNet18 CNN architectures